Fishing for Walleye by Season

 Location: Prespawn 10' to 15', 3' to 6' to spawn in most bodies of water, on a rocky or gravel bottom.

-Tactics: Work a variety of lures in the spawning areas, and keep changing baits - even if one bait seems to be the magic.
+Tactics: Work a variety of lures in the spawning areas, and keep changing baits - even if one bait is working well.

-Best Lures: Shallow running crankbaits, jigs, rip baits and swimbaits
+Best Lures: Minnows, leeches, shallow running crankbaits, jigs, rip baits and swimbaits

 May & June - Spring